 • Flammable liquid fires.

-fire department personnel are present during training.
+cases, fire department personnel are present during training.
 Many local fire departments provide training course outlines on the use of small,

 hand-held fire extinguishers, and they also typically provide training on the operation of hand-held fire extinguishers to employees of local

-1) A simulated fire is an artificial replication of a fire used to create the various firefighting situations that
+a simulated fire means an artificial duplication of smoke or flames used to create various aircraft firefighting scenarios, such as lavatory,

-could occur on an aircraft.
-For example, electric lights that the instructor controls by turning them on and off to show that the crewmember has
+galley oven, and aircraft seat fires.
+For example, electric lights that the instructor controls by turning them on and off to show that the

-be used to simulate smoke coming from a galley oven, under a lavatory door, or under a passenger seat.
+2) Artificial smoke may be used to simulate smoke coming from a galley oven, under a lavatory door, or under a

 whenever they determine that dense smoke and/or fumes are present that do not permit effective firefighting at close range or when the fire is of